gdaow/marshpy/README.md

 ### Fields

-Pofy fields are defined in a 'Schema' inner class of the object you want to deserialize.
 Pofy comes with predefined fields described below.
-You can declare custom fields, to do so, refer to the [Custom Fields][#custom-fields] section.
+You can declare custom fields, to do so, refer to the [custom Fields][#custom-fields] section.

 #### Common Parameters

 All field types accept a 'required' boolean parameter.
-If it's set and the field is not declared when loading a YAML document, a MissingRequiredFieldError will be raised, or the [error handler](#error-handler) you defined will be called with ErrorCode.MISSING_REQUIRED_FIELD as the error_code parameter :
+If it's set and the field is absent in the YAML document, a MissingRequiredFieldError will be raised, or the [error handler](#error-handling) you defined will be called with ErrorCode.MISSING_REQUIRED_FIELD as the error_code parameter :

 ```python
   from pofy import StringField, load